Dimple13/Dimple13/README.md

 :mortar_board: I’m currently pursuing my BE in Computer Science from VESIT,Chembur,Mumbai.<br>
 ⚡ I am an aspiring AI Data analyst.<br>
 :house: Apart from that,I like to read novels,hit the gym or just go for a casual run.<br>
-🌱 I also love reading about the new technological advancement occuring in my field.<br>
+🌱 I also love reading about the new technological advancements occuring in my field.<br>
 ### Technical Skills
 -I am familiar wit C,Java,Python and PHP.<br>
 -I am Proficient in React, Laravel, Android Studio,Node js.<br>